 |Nutritional Guidelines (per serving)|

-A go-to meatball recipe is always handy to have in the home recipe box.
-This recipe for Italian-style Turkey Meatballs has been my go-to for years.
-Gluten-free, lean, plenty of flavors, and simple to prepare.
+A go-to meatball recipe is always handy to have in the home recipe box, like this recipe for Italian-style rounds made with turkey.
+They're gluten-free, lean, packed with flavor, and simple to prepare.

 - 1/3 cup cooked white quinoa (cooled)